quicwg/quic-v2/draft-ietf-quic-v2.md

 intent to maintain version 2 support while the ticket remains valid, even if support cannot be guaranteed.

-Some clients keep track of paths that do not support QUIC by recording failures to connect over those paths.
-Such clients SHOULD count version 2 and version 1 failures separately, as a path might block version 2 but allow version 1.

 # Applicability {#applicability}

 This version of QUIC provides no change from QUIC version 1 relating to the